 A criminal record can and will follow you for the rest of your life if you can’t prevent its disclosure.
 Fortunately, Illinois has good expungement laws that allow you to completely clear many misdemeanor offenses and convictions, as well as arrest records and other criminal court appearances.

 Getting your criminal record cleared makes sense in a world where even a mistaken arrest can get you denied a job or raise suspicions in your personal life.
 Avoid embarrassing results in a background check, when applying for a job, an apartment, or even a little league coaching position or boy scout troop leader.

 What kind of events can be expunged from my Illinois Criminal Record?

-Most misdemeanors convictions are eligible to be expunged within 2 years of any court supervision end.
+Most misdemeanor convictions are eligible to be expunged within 2 years of any court supervision ending.